 Or maybe I’m just super picky. (<< more likely)

-She froze all of the leftover until we were ready to make the stock so making it was so easy!
+Then she froze all of the leftover shells until we were ready to make the stock, so making it was super easy!

-In about an hour, two steaming bowls of this soup were on our dinner table.
+In about an hour, two steaming bowls of this seafood soup were on our dinner table.

-This New England seafood chowder is just the way a really great seafood chowder should be: creamy, rich, but not overly thick, and jam-packed with hunks of seafood.
+My New England seafood chowder is just the way a really great seafood chowder should be: creamy, rich, not overly thick, and jam-packed with hunks of seafood.

 To ease the pain of shucking clams and to reduce the cooking time, I quickly steamed a bunch of little neck clams and two lobster tails, then removed all of the shells.
 I then chopped the cooked clams and lobster and tossed everything in to the soup at the very end of cooking.